Celebrate the Magic of Vienna: A 3-Day Holiday with Sights and Christmas Markets

 Österreichische Galerie Belvedere + Museum

-Our next activity is going to be indoors to warm up a little bit.
-In wintertime, we found mixing outdoor markets with indoor activities makes for a warm and cozy day!
-We will make our way to this museum which is about 40 minutes via public transport.
+Next up, we’re heading indoors to warm up a bit.
+In winter, we’ve found that mixing outdoor markets with indoor activities makes for a cozy day.
+Our destination is a museum about 40 minutes away by public transport—and the surrounding outdoor area is beautiful, too!

 Christmas Village - Belvedere